WireHallMedic/PhysicsUnbound/API.md

 ##class MovingCollision
-*A class for bundling up information about a collision.*
+*A class for bundling up information about a non-push collision.*

 MovingCollision(MovingBoundingObject s, MovingBoundingObject mbo) *Constructor.
 For MBO on geometry collisions, the second argument is null.*